FlipVernooij/StickMaps-docs/src/pages/basics/quickstart.md

 ## Mark our jump line
 The loop we created contains a jump.
 The last 5 stations are actually temporary stations that we created while using our jump-spool.
-Let's visualize this by: `mouse right-click` ouw line in the map-view or within the navigator and chose `edit line`.
+Let's visualize this by: `mouse right-click` on your line in the map-view or within the navigator and chose `edit line`.
 Change the "Stations after line ends" to 5 and click `Save`

 ![QuickStart](images/quickstart/screen_19.png)